borchand/SecondYearProject/README.md

 - SQ1: Does discriminate learning rates for different layers improve cross-lingual performance?
 - SQ2: How does similarity of languages impact the transfer of learning?

-## Recreating our results
+## Recreating model training
-To recreate our results, follow these steps:
+To recreate the model training, follow these steps:
 1. Clone the repository
-1. Create a virtual environment and install the requirements using:
+1. Create a virtual environment and install the requirements using eg. using pip:
     ```bash
     pip install -r requirements.txt
     ```